-Assessment result shows the percentage of students by proficiency levels, with the highest level (Level III) matching the curricular expectations.
+Assessment results show the percentage of students by proficiency level, with the highest level (Level III) matching the curricular expectations.
 They also show the 2013 and 2016 score differences.
 Results are published in a national report.

-The National Assessment is in charge of INDE, a semi-autonomous research institute within the Ministry of Education.
-INDE is in charge of test design and administration, data processing, analysis, and reporting.
+INDE, a semi-autonomous research institute within the Ministry of Education, is in charge of the national assessment.
+INDE is in charge of test design and administration, data processing, analysis and reporting.

 INDE has a small team that has been gradually strengthening its technical capacity in assessment.
-The team had previous experience implementing the international assessment SACMEQ and a formative classroom assessment project (Quizz I Can Read) that provided the basis for developing the "National Assessment".
-The team also benefited from participating on a Master's degree program, doing study visits and hands-on training (with the support of the READ Trust Fund).
+The team had previous experience implementing the international assessment SACMEQ and a formative classroom assessment project (Quizz I Can Read) that provided the basis for developing the national assessment.
+The team also benefited from participating on a Master's degree programme, doing study visits and hands-on training (with the support of the READ Trust Fund).

-The costs of the "National Assessment" have been covered by both the government and a pooled fund of donors.
+The costs of the national assessment have been covered by both the government and a pooled fund of donors.

-2. What decisions need to be made before launching an assessment?
+What decisions need to be made before launching an assessment?

-- assessments to monitor to what extent students are reaching key learning objectives as outlined in national curricula, and to support learning for all.
+- WHAT is the purpose of the assessment?
+Countries develop learning assessments to monitor to what extent students are reaching key learning objectives as outlined in national curricula and to support learning for all.
 Some countries also use assessment results to hold schools accountable and to provide students and their parents with information about learning progress.
-It is essential to identify the policy questions the assessment should answer (e.g., What percentage of students are reaching the math curricular objectives at the end of primary education?
+It is essential to identify the policy questions the assessment should answer (e.g. What percentage of students are reaching the mathematics curricular objectives at the end of primary education?
 Are results improving over time?).
-The assessment should be designed to answer these questions. - areas (learning domains) considered critical for succeeding in life, such as reading comprehension, math, or sciences; others also measure innovative areas like writing, health, or finances in order to obtain a picture of student learning.
-It is also important to decide in which language(s) the assessment will be administered. - □ WHAT other information will be collected?
-Countries need to decide if they are going to use questionnaires to collect information on background variables that are important to understand learning (e.g., teaching practices, availability of textbooks).
-For instance, many countries administer questionnaires to the students, their teachers, principals, and parents. - □ WHO will be tested?
-Countries usually select one or more target grades (e.g., last grade of primary education) for the assessment.
-Depending on how a country wishes to use the assessment results, it may need to test a sample of students that is representative at the country level; or it may need to test all schools and students (census).
-In both cases, countries need to have a comprehensive list of all schools so that they can either sample appropriately or assess all their students.
+The assessment should be designed to answer these questions. - WHAT will be tested?
+Assessments usually measure curricular areas (learning domains) considered critical for succeeding in life, such as reading comprehension, mathematics or sciences.
+Others also measure innovative areas like writing, health or finances in order to obtain a picture of student learning.
+It is also important to decide in which language(s) the assessment will be administered. - WHAT other information will be collected?
+Countries need to decide if they are going to use questionnaires to collect information on background variables that are important to understand learning (e.g. teaching practices and the availability of textbooks).
+For instance, many countries administer questionnaires to the students, their teachers, principals and parents.